 - How to stop the automatic renewal of the contract

-- Cancellation and refund rights
+- Cancellation and refund rights.

-Price increases and changes to product
+Price increases and changes to the product

-Generally, businesses should not make any price increases or changes to the product or service without consumer consent.
-This is not as difficult as it sounds as most subscription model contracts contain a price increase clause setting out the methodology to calculate an increase to the contract price and specifying how frequently the price will rise.
-Likewise, many contracts contain a clause that allows them to substitute goods to the same value or make minor product changes.
+Generally, businesses should not increase prices or change their products or services without consumer consent.
+This is not as difficult as it sounds, as most subscription model contracts contain a price increase clause that outlines how to calculate an increase to the contract price and specifies the frequency of price rises.
+Likewise, many contracts contain a clause that allows the supplier to substitute goods of the same value or make minor product changes.

 Exit fees